Whistleblowing policy

 Audit and Risk Management Committee

-• The Chairman of the Audit and Risk Management Committee acts as a Member champion for whistleblowing arrangements and the Chairman and Vice Chairman are points of contact for raising concerns.
+• The Chairman of the Audit and Risk Management Committee acts as a Member champion for whistleblowing arrangements and the Chairman and Vice Chairman are points of contact for raising concerns

 Head of Audit and Assurance

-• Maintaining, implementing and overseeing this policy, including keeping records of concerns raised, their outcomes and feedback given.
+• Maintaining, implementing and overseeing this policy, including keeping records of concerns raised, their outcomes and feedback given

 Managers

-• Ensuring that they respond appropriately to all concerns raised, and that these concerns are investigated properly.
+• Ensuring that they respond appropriately to all concerns raised, and that these concerns are investigated properly

-• Ensuring that their staff are aware of this policy and procedure.
+• Ensuring that their staff are aware of this policy and procedure

-• Ensuring that appropriate support arrangements are put into place for staff who raise concerns.
+• Ensuring that appropriate support arrangements are put into place for staff who raise concerns

 Staff

-• Raising relevant concerns that they have under this policy.
+• Raising relevant concerns that they have under this policy

-5. Safeguards and support
+5. Safeguards and Support

-5.1.Employees are often the first to realise that there may be something wrong within the council and therefore it is important that employees raise concerns so that issues can be dealt with as soon as possible, and to prevent any further possible damage or losses.
+5.1.
+Employees are often the first to realise that there may be something wrong within the council and therefore it is important that employees raise concerns so that issues can be dealt with as soon as possible, and to prevent any further possible damage or losses.

-5.2.The council recognises however that individuals may be worried about raising such a concern, perhaps through a sense of disloyalty to colleagues, uncertainty about the issue or because they fear victimisation or reprisals.
+5.2.
+The council recognises however that individuals may be worried about raising such a concern, perhaps through a sense of disloyalty to colleagues, uncertainty about the issue or because they fear victimisation or reprisals.

-5.3.The council is committed to running the organisation in the best way possible and to do so we need your help.
+5.3.
+The council is committed to running the organisation in the best way possible and to do so we need your help.
 We have introduced this policy to reassure you that it is safe and acceptable to speak up and to enable you to raise any concern you may have about malpractice at an early stage and in the right way.
 Rather than wait for proof, we would prefer you to raise the matter when it is still a concern.

-5.4.Employees making a disclosure in good faith will not suffer any disadvantage as a result of raising a concern.
-They are protected by both the Public Interest Disclosure Act and this policy.
+5.4.
+Employees making a disclosure when they have a genuine belief of possible wrongdoing will not suffer any disadvantage as a result of raising a concern.
+Regardless of whether or not the allegations are later found to be true, you will not be penalised or disciplined for raising them in the first instance.
 The council will not tolerate the detrimental treatment, harassment or victimisation of anyone raising a genuine concern.
 This includes attempts to deter individuals from raising concerns.
 Any such instances will be dealt with through the Disciplinary Policy.

-5.5.These guarantees apply regardless of the outcome of the investigation, including where the concern is unfounded.
+5.5.
+These guarantees apply regardless of the outcome of the investigation, including where the concern is unfounded.

 6. Confidentiality

-7. Anonymous allegations
+7. Anonymous concerns

-7.1.We encourage everyone to raise concerns openly as this will enable us to most effectively assess and investigate the issue.
+7.1.
+We encourage everyone to raise concerns openly as this will enable us to most effectively assess and investigate the issue.
 However, there will be occasions when individuals feel unable to provide their name.
 Therefore, we will consider all anonymous disclosures on their merits and these are always preferable to remaining silent.

-7.2.However, before you choose to make an anonymous allegation, you should consider the following:
+7.2.
+However, before you choose to raise an anonymous concern, you should consider the following:

-• It may be more difficult for the council to investigate the concern or take any action as, for example, it may not be possible to confirm the allegation from other sources or ask you for follow up information.
+• It may be more difficult for the council to investigate the concern or take any action as, for example, it may not be possible to confirm the allegation from other sources or ask you for follow up information

-• You are unlikely to receive feedback on your concern.
+• You are unlikely to receive feedback on your concern

 • You may not be afforded all protections under this policy and the law as there will be no evidence that it was you who raised the concern.